HubSpot/Singularity/Docs/reference/api.md

 - - -
 #### **POST** `/api/test/notleader`

-Make this instanceo of Singularity believe it&#39;s lost leadership.
+Make this instance of Singularity believe it&#39;s lost leadership.

 ###### Parameters